DPhil in Theology and Religion

-DPhil students join the faculty as a Probationary Research Student (PRS) and apply for transfer of status usually within their first year (if full-time), or their second year (if part-time).
+DPhil students join the faculty as a Probationary Research Student (PRS) and apply for 'Transfer of Status' usually within their first year (if full-time), or their second year (if part-time).
 There is a further assessment of their work and progress in their third year, known as 'Confirmation of Status'.
-The degree is awarded on the successful completion of the research thesis and an oral examination, commonly called ‘the viva’ (viva voce).
+The degree is awarded on the successful completion of the research dissertation and an oral examination, commonly called ‘the viva’ (viva voce).